wp-plugins/teachpress/readme.txt

 If you save plugins outside the normal path (/wp-content/plugins/), the plugin can't load required WordPress files in some cases.
 Solution: Change the path in the following plugin files: export.php (line 9) / feed.php (line 7).

 == Changelog ==

+= 4.3.12 - (02.12.2014) =
+* New: [tpsearch]: Reset button for search input field added
+* New: [tpsearch]: CSS classes for search button and "Results for..." headline added
+* New: [tpsearch]: Returns a message if no publication was found

 = 4.3.11 - (01.12.2014) =
 * New: [tpsearch]: New parameter "order" added